IoannisNiflis/ddp2/README.md

+In order to see the PRESENTATION PLEASE USE THE CODE which can be found in Rpresentation.

+Concening the shiny app The description is the FOLLOWING :

 Use this link https://inapp.shinyapps.io/sAPP/ - OR OTHERWISE - unzip the file (csv) in the issues ( https://github.com/IoannisNiflis/ddp2/issues ) and put it in your working directory in order for the program to function.
 In this Case you should also use the code in the ui.R and Server.R .